day8/re-frame/docs/Effects.md

-This tutorial explains how side effects are actioned, how you can create your own side effects, and how you can make side effects a noop in tests.
+This tutorial explains how side effects are actioned, how you can create your own side effects, and how you can make side effects a noop in event replays.

+> imperative programming is a big pile of do  <br>
+> &nbsp; &nbsp;  -- @stuarthalloway

 ## Table Of Contexts